Dr. Tawanda Hubbard is a social work educator and practitioner. She is a licensed Clinical

 economic injustices negatively impacting social workers and the families and communities we

 the needs and demands in today’s sociopolitical environment.
-Continue the efforts of
+Continue the efforts across our

 Mildred “Mit” Joyner

-I promise to work diligently on behalf of NASW, the association members and the social work
+If elected President Elect, I promise to work diligently on behalf of NASW, members and

-association members to strengthen the profession of social work for those we serve.
-If you vote for Mit
+members to strengthen the social work profession for those we serve.
+A vote for me means

 economic, environmental, and political justice for all.

 work programs and their social work faculty should be members of NASW.
-As President I will work to
+I will work to

 decision makers of those who create legislation.